WIFancyPants/Git/01 What Is Git.md

 ---
 ### Basic Parts of Git

 1. **Repository (Repo)**: A repository is the core structure where your project's files and their history are stored.
 It contains all versions of your files and the history of changes made to them.
+A repository can be **local** on your machine and/or **remote**, hosted on a server, so you can access it from any computer connected to the internet.
+It's kinda like how you can choose to work "offline" on some Google Drive documents: you can make changes on your local machine, and once it's connected back to the internet, it will sync those changes up to the Drive.

 2. **Commit**: A commit is like a snapshot of your project at a given point in time.
 It records changes to the files in your repository and allows you to go back to any previous state if needed.

-3. **Branch**: A branch is a separate line of development within your repository.
-It allows you to work on new features or changes independently of the main codebase until you're ready to merge your work back into the main branch.

-4. **Merge**: Merging is the process of integrating changes from one branch into another.
-It combines the changes and resolves any conflicts that may arise when different lines of development diverge.

-5. **Remote Repository**: A remote repository is a version of your repository hosted on a server, such as GitHub.
-It allows you to share your code and collaborate with others.

 ---
-### Basic Workflow of Git

-Here's a simplified view of the basic Git workflow:
+### How to Save Your Commits and Update your Repository?

+Since Git is designed to protect you from accidently losing some of your code when you update, it requires a few steps to "save" your changes:

 1. **Pull** updates from the remote repository to get the latest project state.
+2. You make some changes to the code.
-2. **Stage** changes to prepare them for a commit.
+3. **Stage** changes to prepare them for a commit.
-3. **Commit** changes to save a snapshot of the project.
+4. **Commit** changes to save a snapshot of the project.
-4. **Push** changes to share them with the remote repository.
+5. **Push** changes to share them with the remote repository.

 **Example Workflow**:
 ```bash